tmeers/HeatGeneration-POC/README.md

 This ties in with [my thoughts on a gist](https://gist.github.com/tmeers/8701826).
 Hoping to make this more clear to figure out.

+I'm taking ideas and contributions to this as well.
+Hell I'll even cough up with some of my own money to get this solved.

 Another train of thought would be to think of this as a schuduler for staff like so:
 >####Goal: Create a random schedule of Staff####
 >Data given: